 Explain why this research is needed now, both in terms of time and relevance.
 Briefly describe:

-a) The need for research in this area, drawing particularly from systematic reviews (including NHS context and relevant literature), and the rationale for the particular lines of research you plan to pursue
+- The need for research in this area, drawing particularly from systematic reviews (including NHS, public health or social care context and relevant literature), and the rationale for the particular lines of research you plan to pursue

 Applicants should be aware of ongoing research in this area and comment on any other research which might be deemed to overlap with the contents of the proposal.
 In particular, applicants are advised to use both PubMed Central and Europe PubMed Central for recent material on the topic area they are applying for.
 All applicants must also include reference to relevant on-going studies, e.g. from trial registries.

 Any applications that include primary research should include reference to the existing evidence and explain how this evidence has informed the proposed research.
 Where a systematic review already exists that summarises the available evidence this should be referenced, as well as including reference to any relevant literature published subsequent to that systematic review.
 Where no such systematic review exists, it is expected that the applicants will undertake an appropriate scoping review of the currently available and relevant evidence and then summarise this in their proposal.
 The application may then include a more detailed review in early work packages.
-Further information can be found at: https://www.nihr.ac.uk/about-us/our-purpose/principles/adding-value-in-research.htm
+Read more about the NIHR's approach to adding value and the adding value in research model.

 This section should be used to indicate the overarching aims/objectives of the research, outlining the key question(s) which the work will address and, where appropriate, the main hypothesis.